Do some people call you by a name you dislike? If so, why do they do it?

 Nicknames of monarchs - Wikipedia

-As you explore this blog, you will find all sorts of ways in which names and identities develop and change.
-I am taking a break from writing it, and my Continual Journeys blog, until next year, though you are welcome to comment on any of my blogs at any time.
+I am taking a break from writing By Any Other Name, and my Continual Journeys blog, until next year, though you are welcome to comment on any of my blogs at any time.
 They are all interrelated.

 The above picture is by Fra Angelico (1395-1455), whose real name was Guido di Pietro.
-The painting depicts the naming of John the Baptist, regarded as an important event in several religions.
+The painting depicts the naming of John the Baptist.
+That naming is regarded as an important event in some religions.

 Fra Angelico - Wikipedia